sunil0336/HospitalMealManagement/README.md

 - You can now view the frontend in your browser and make changes to the HTML, CSS, and JS files.
 The browser will auto-refresh to show any updates you make.

+---

+Make sure you should create all database tables in your machine

+---

 ## Contributing